Posted: Tue 6th Mar 2018

-In an extract from a guide by Experian, the supporter of Enterprise Nation's Top 50 Advisers competition, here are six key factors you need to know about the General Data Protection Regulation coming into force on 25 May.
+In an extract from a guide by Experian, here are six key factors you need to know about the General Data Protection Regulation (GDPR).

 The General Data Protection Regulation (GDPR) is fast approaching, yet according to a recent Experian survey over 25% of those asked were 'not very' or 'not at all' prepared for GDPR.

 This statistic seems to show that, despite the publicity surrounding GDPR, many businesses are unaware of what GDPR means for them or are unsure of what to do next.